DynaNet: Neural Kalman Dynamical Model for Motion Estimation and Prediction: Experiments

 \subsubsection{VIO Pose Estimation}

 In this experiment, we adopt the official KITTI evaluation metric to evaluate our models and baseline, which is the same as in VO experiments.
-Table \ref{tab: vio} reports the RMSE of the translation and orientation of the proposed DynaNet models and a baseline, i.e. VINet \cite{Clark2017a}.
-Similar observations are found in this evaluation that our proposed models outperform VINet with 2-layers LSTMs, when given both visual and inertial observations.
+Table \ref{tab: vio} reports the RMSE of the translation and orientation of the proposed DynaNet models, {a classical model based VIO algorithm, i.e. VINS-Mono \cite{Qin2018}} and a learning based approach, i.e. VINet \cite{Clark2017a}. {Due to the problem of loosely time-synchronization between visual and inertial sensors in KITTI dataset, the performance of VINS-mono is not as good as learning-based methods.
+This supports the claim that learning-based approaches perform more robustly than hand-designed systems.} From Table II, our proposed models outperform VINet with 2-layers LSTMs, when given both visual and inertial observations.
 VINet shares the same framework and hyperparameters as our models, except that it uses LSTM rather than a differentiable Kalman filtering.
 Our deterministic DynaNet (Ours (Deter.)) further reduces the RMSE of VINet from 6.44\% to 5.47\% in translation, and from 1.70$^{\circ}$ to 1.63$^{\circ}$.
 This demonstrates that our proposed models excel at fusing multiple sensor modalities for more accurate state estimates than the LSTM based VIO model.